rikardbq/serf/README.md

 ### SQLite Server in Rust using sqlx backend to manage db
 Because it's fun ^^

-Note: Will probably error since the db files I have tested with aren't included.
+--Note: Will probably error since the db files I have tested with aren't included.--
+Note: OUTDATED

-- API (so far)
+- API
-    - Paths made for testing purposes (this logic will live in a consumer-side lib of some kind later on.
-For my use-case, a Deno TS Server side library for making requests according to pre-defined parameters towards the SQLite rust server.)
+    - For testing and simplifying development
         - POST["/generate_token"]
             - cURL
                 -